Michael Pezzetta

-Michael Pezzetta (born March 13, 1998) is a Canadian professional ice hockey winger for the Toronto Maple Leafs of the National Hockey League (NHL).
+Michael Pezzetta (born March 13, 1998) is a Canadian professional ice hockey winger for the Toronto Marlies of the American Hockey League (AHL) while under contract to the Toronto Maple Leafs of the National Hockey League (NHL).
 He was selected in the sixth round, 160th overall, by the Montreal Canadiens in the 2016 NHL entry draft.

 Playing career

 Early years

 As a youth, Pezzetta played with both the Toronto Nationals and Mississauga Senators of the Greater Toronto Hockey League (GTHL) and participated with the latter at the annual OHL Cup during his midget year.

 Junior

 Originally selected 11th overall by the Sudbury Wolves in the 2014 Ontario Hockey League (OHL) Priority Selection draft, Pezzetta made his OHL debut during the 2014–15 season.
 During his overage season with Sudbury, he would be named as team captain prior to being traded to the Sarnia Sting on January 9, 2018.